aps2201/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

-this is the whole row
+this is what the whole row looks like

 ```r
 stepmeanint[maxintrow,]